CubeCoders/AMP/GenericModuleTemplates/Unturned/README.md

 Step 2 - Update the application from the Status menu in the instance.
 This will install SteamCMD and the Unturned server files.
 Don't start the application yet.

-Step 3 - Then use the File Manager, FTP or another appropriate method to create a copy of or a symlink to the `GenericXX/U3DS/1110390/Extras/Rocket.Unturned` directory, in the `GenericXX/U3DS/1110390/Modules` directory (replace XX with your instance number).
+Step 3 - Then use the File Manager, SFTP or another appropriate method to create a copy of or a symlink to the `GenericXX/U3DS/1110390/Extras/Rocket.Unturned` directory, in the `GenericXX/U3DS/1110390/Modules` directory (replace XX with your instance number).

 For example, on Linux, either:
 ```